 They binky when they’re super-happy.
 What’s a binky, you ask?
 Only the cutest thing in the world!
 It’s when they jump and twist, sometimes in both directions one after another, before landing.

-Do you have any interesting or fun facts about rabbits that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about rabbits?
+Share them in the comments below!